SDEprojects/22SDE05-72HoursToLive-T6-Capstone/README.md

 # 22SDE05-Project2

 **Description**

-72HoursToLive is a text-based adventure game.
-At the start of the game, you would find yourself in a random room.
+72HoursToLive is an adventure game.
+At the start of the game, you will find yourself in a random room.
 There is a total of 16 rooms.
-You goal would be to navigate to the throne room, kill the Werewolf King and obtain a sample of his blood.
+Your goal will be to navigate to the throne room, kill the Werewolf King and obtain a sample of his blood.
 As you navigate through the rooms, you may encounter several werewolf attacks.
-You may choose to fight back by typing “attack” or simply move on to the next room by typing “go <direction>”.
+You may choose to fight back by pressing “attack” or simply move on to the next room by pressing directional buttons.
-After obtaining the werewolf kings blood sample, navigate back to the time portal where you use the blood to exit the portal.
+After obtaining the Werewolf King's blood sample, navigate back to the time portal where you use the blood-sample to exit the portal.

-**At any point in the game, you can type:**
+**At any point in the game, you can press the following buttons:**
-- Help to see a list of menu options available to you.
+- "Help" to see a list of options available to you.
-- Look to see a list of items available for your use.
-- Map to see a map of the game and what room you are presently in
+- "Map" to see a map of the rooms.
-- Music to start or stop the music from playing
-- Pickup <item> to pick an add an item to your inventory
-- Equip <item> to utilize and item from your inventory
+- "Settings" to manipulate sound effects and music.
+- "Quit" to exit the game.

 **To play the game using the jar file:**
 - Download the zip/jar file